 To top off their excellent customer service, they offered us a nice discount on the package deal, closing the gap considerably between what we would have paid for the kayaks in the States.

-If you’re thinking of buying a kayak, I would highly recommend you consider an Oru, and if you’re anywhere in Europe, you should check out Kanuschule Bodensee.
+If you’re thinking of buying a kayak and you need something easy to store and transport, you should consider an Oru.
+If you’re anywhere in Europe, we recommend Kanuschule Bodensee.